Main content start

 • Juliet Stanton (NYU)

 WCCFL 40 will feature a special session on Focus, Prosody and Ellipsis.

-Abstracts are due on Friday, December 17, 2021.
+Abstract submission is now closed.
+Abstracts were due on Friday, December 17, 2021.
 See the Call for Papers for more details.

 For questions, please contact the Organizing Committee at firstname.lastname@example.org.